-AZO Cast Members & Creatives
+Arizona Opera Cast Members & Creatives

-Terrence is a recent graduate of Indiana University, where he received a Performer Diploma.
-He also holds degrees from Mannes College and Yale University.
-At Mannes, he performed the roles of Laurie in Mark Adamo's Little Women and Bill in the New York premiere of Jonathan Dove's Flight with Mannes Opera while a Master of Music candidate, and received the Michael Sisca Opera Award, the school's top prize for an opera singer.
-Terrence holds a BA in Music from Yale University, where he concentrated his studies on Music Theory and Musicology.
-He is a 2018 Metropolitan Opera National Council Auditions National Semifinalist.
+Chin-Loy is a graduate of Indiana University, where he received a Performer Diploma, and holds degrees from Mannes College and Yale University.
+At Mannes, Chin-Loy performed the roles of Laurie in Mark Adamo's Little Women and Bill in the New York premiere of Jonathan Dove's Flight with Mannes Opera, and received the Michael Sisca Opera Award, the school's top prize for an opera singer.
+Chin-Loy holds a Bachelor of Arts in Music from Yale University, where his studies concentrated on Music Theory and Musicology.
+While at Yale, Chin-Loy was also a frequent performer with the Yale Baroque Opera Project, with which he performed major roles in La Calisto, Il Ritorno d’Ulisse in patria, and Scipione affricano.
+Chin-Loy is a 2018 Metropolitan Opera National Council Auditions National Semifinalist.